Are you taking or considering medication to treat or prevent pain?

 Are you taking additional medications?

-Personalized medication management, including DNA testing, is extremely important for the proper management of pain because finding the right drug and dose is so vitally important.
-T
+Precision medication management, including DNA testing, is extremely important for the proper management of pain because finding the right drug and dose is so vitally important.

 At the 23rd Annual Meeting of the American Academy of Pain Medicine, a presentation on the clinical effect of genotyping chronic pain patients revealed: